jfalcou/eve/doc/manual/functions/arithmetic/fms.rst

     - no "intermediate" overflow

-    Our ``fms`` provides this for all integral types and also each time it is reasonable in terms of performance for floating ones (i.e. if the system has the hard wired capability).
+    Our ``fms`` provides this for all :ref:`concept-integralvalue`  types and also each time it is reasonable in terms of performance for :ref:`concept-ieeevalue` ones (i.e. if the system has the hard wired capability).

     If you need pedantic fms capabilities in all circumstances in your own